PENG-Zhe/peng-zhe.github.io/_pages/about.md

 His primary research interests focus on Data-driven Industrial Intelligence, including Blockchain and Web3, Trustworthy Machine Learning, Autonomous Systems, Data Security and Privacy.
 He has published a series of papers in prestigious journals and conferences, such as IEEE TKDE/TMC/ToN/TPDS/TDSC/TIFS, IJCV, ACM SIGMOD/CCS, IEEE ICCV/ICDE/INFOCOM/IROS, etc.

-He was recognized among the World’s Top 2% Scientists by Stanford University in 2024.
+He was recognized among the World’s Top 2% Scientists by Stanford University from 2024-2025.

 # Openings